-WIDA provides Kentucky with a placement test called the W-APT (WIDA ACCESS Placement Test) as well as the annual English Proficiency Assessment of ACCESS (Assessing Comprehension and Communication in English State-to-State) for ELLs.
+WIDA provides Kentucky with a placement test called the Kindergarten WIDA ACCESS Placement Test (K W-APT), WIDA Online Screener (Grades 1-12), as well as the annual English Proficiency Assessment of ACCESS (Assessing Comprehension and Communication in English State-to-State) for ELLs 2.0 (online assessment).

 This is an English language assessment tied to the state’s language proficiency standards with varying stages of second language acquisition.
 It contains social and academic language contexts.
-For Title III accountability, ACCESS for ELLs measures annual gains in English language proficiency-Annual Measurable Achievement Objectives (AMAOs).
+For Title I accountability, ACCESS for ELLs 2.0 measures annual gains in English language proficiency.

 Alternate ACCESS for ELLs® is an individually administered paper and pencil test.
 It is available in four grade level clusters: Grades 1-2, 3-5, 6-8, and 9-12.
 There is not a Kindergarten form.
 The test allows students to demonstrate their English language proficiency in all four language domains (listening, speaking, reading, and writing) and in four of the five ELP standards (social and instructional language, and the language of language arts, mathematics and science).